About

 To achieve these goals, we will:

-• For scholars and writers: Encourage and support new research on traditional American folk art and Americana created from the Colonial era to the early twentieth century, which we intend to publish on our website.
+- For scholars and writers: Encourage and support new research on traditional Americana and folk art from the Colonial era to the early twentieth century, which we intend to publish on our website.

-• For our audience: Provide free access to our scholarly e-journal and resource center, thereby making new research and related information available to anyone with an interest in traditional American folk art and Americana.
+- For our audience: Provide access to our scholarly publications and resource center, thereby making new research and related information available to anyone with an interest in traditional Americana and folk art.

 Jane Katcher has collected American folk art and Americana for forty years, and Americana Insights is a natural outgrowth of her deep interest in supporting education and research about these objects and their makers and users.